-All Directors of the Board are required to submit themselves for re-nomination and re-election at regular intervals, at least once every three years.
-At each AGM of the Company, one-third of the Directors, being those who have served longest in office since their re-election, are required to retire by rotation in accordance with the Company's Constitution.
-Pursuant to the Company's Constitution, newly appointed Directors will hold office until the next AGM, and if eligible, can stand for re-election.
+All Directors of the Board are required to submit themselves for re-nomination and reelection at regular intervals, at least once every three years.
+At each AGM of the Company, one-third of the Directors, being those who have served longest in office since their reelection, are required to retire by rotation in accordance with the Company's Constitution.
 Retiring Directors are eligible for re-election when re-nominated by the Board, taking into account the Directors' attendance at meetings, their expertise, knowledge and commitment, and their contributions to Board discussions and to the effectiveness of the Board.